filipesf/filipesf.github.io/_posts/2015-02-26-have-their-own-business-or-work-for-someone-else-do-the-right-thing.md

 Having a family requires some routines or your personal life turns a mess.

-Working as a freelancer, routine is almost a impossible thing.
-Thats because you needs to do home stuff, keep the eyes in your kids, do the work and so on.
+Working as a freelancer, routine is almost an impossible thing.
+That's because you needs to do home stuff, keep the eyes in your kids, do the work and so on.

 When you have a full time job, you have a time to wake up, time to work, time to go back to home, time for your family and you can keep everything in his own place.